yeungsammy2002/TNET001-Windows_Server_2016/S02_Setup_Network.md

 We're going to set up a network that ranged from `11.11.11.1` to `11.11.11.254` with a domain called `demo.com`.

-Here is the basic set up diagram for our demo network with DNS configuration:
+Here is the basic set up diagram for our `demo.com` network with DNS configuration:
 ```mermaid
 classDiagram
     class Router {